Stay Safe by using your Common Sense on Safari.

 Use Your Common Sense on Safari in Uganda

-1.-Know Before you Go:
+1.-Know about Uganda Before you Go:

 How would you answer if I asked you what you know about Uganda?
 Learn about Uganda before you hit the tarmac at Entebbe International Airport.
 Knowing about Uganda before going there enriches your time on Safari and lessens the culture shock.